HELPING TEENS STAY BALANCED

 LEARN ABOUT THE CONTRIBUTORS’ BOOK

 This practical guide aims to help teens get to know themselves better, develop better critical thinking and improve their self-observation skills.
-Using concrete strategies and helpful advice, teens will learn how to cultivate a positive attitude (e.g. openness, curiosity, flexibility) and, above all, understand the importance of taking action.
+With concrete strategies and helpful advice, teens will learn how to cultivate a positive attitude (e.g. openness, curiosity, flexibility) and, above all, understand the importance of taking action.
 And this, in turn, will help them feel better equipped to deal with life’s ups and downs… and cope with the emotional turbulence of adolescence!

 BUY THE BOOK ↗